BuzZ14/dotnet-next-microservices/README.txt

 Hello!
-This is test line wriiten to test SSH commit.
+This is the README file for the Next.js - .NET Microservices project!